 Pork brisket is the pectoral muscle of the pig.
 It is a tougher cut of meat and, based on its location on the animal; it is a great candidate for low and slow cooking.
 It’s much smaller than a beef brisket, weighing in at 3 1/2-4 pounds.
 Pork brisket contains two types of muscle structures, with one side (the flat) containing mostly fat.
 This fat renders during the cooking, so don’t worry about trimming it away.

-If you are interested in smoking your own pork brisket, read on for more.
+If you are interested in smoking your own pork brisket, read on.
 Keep in mind that pork briskets can be tricky to find in some locations, for that reason we sourced ours online at Porter Road.
-It arrived within a few days, nicely packaged and pre-trimmed.
+It arrived within a few days, nicely packaged, and pre-trimmed.

 How to smoke a pork brisket:

-Being a tougher cut, low and slow cooking is the best option for cooking a pork brisket.
+- Being a tougher cut, low and slow cooking is the best option for cooking.
 However, there are two ways to do this.

 - First option: Plan on a temperature of 225 degrees F. cook it until the internal temperature reaches 165 degrees F., wrap it with butcher paper and let it go until the internal temperature reaches 190 degrees F.

 - Wood chips or pellets: oak, maple, cherry, or alder.

-Oven option: Yup!
-You can also cook it in your oven.
+- Oven option: Yup!
+You can also cook pork brisket in your oven.
 Just follow the second cooking option listed above.

 - We tried the first option and thought it worked out perfectly.
 However, we plan to test the second option to get a good idea of which method works the best.
 Stay tuned.

-If you order your pork brisket from Porter Road, it will come already trimmed and ready to go, but if there are still some loose pieces of fat or meat on the brisket, cut it off.
+- If you order your pork brisket from Porter Road, it will come already trimmed and ready to go, but if there are still some loose pieces of fat on the meat, cut it off.

 - We used a Kansas City-inspired rub for this recipe.
 Apply liberal amounts of the rub onto both sides of the brisket—no need to use mustard or any larding on this cut.